npm/rfcs/accepted/0000-registry-spec.md

 - Upgrade all modules depending on `npm-package-arg` to ensure that they will behave properly with `registry:` specifiers.
 (Note: this is most of npm.)
+- Track the "specifier registry" in Arborist's `buildIdealTree` implementation, so that subsequent dependencies are fetched from the appropriate registry.

 ## Prior Art

 Alias specifiers already present in npm.

+URL and git specifiers.

+## Future Work

+A subsequent RFC may add support for mapping registry names to full URLs, either in `package.json` or in npm configuration, using a shorter syntax that desugars to `registry:` specifiers in much the same way as the `npm:` alias specifier.
+Registry short names are out of scope for this proposal.